bucs445spring22/final-project-team_7/README.md

 ## Getting Started

 MyMDB is a user hosted watchlist for movies/shows.
 Users can control their own watchlist with a login and signup page.
-You can first search for a movie through our implementation of the TMDB API into a search bar and add a movie/show to your library to keep track of watched shows to display relevant information about each one.
-You can also rate the shows and see the overall local user ratings as well as the TMDB API rating.
-When done using the applicaiton be sure to sign out.
+Users can search for a movie or show through a search bar powered by TMDB.
+From there, one can and add a movie/show to your library to keep track of watched content and display relevant information about each one.
+You can also rate the shows and see the overall local user ratings as well as the TMDB rating.
+When done using the application, one can sign out and log back in later.

 ### Roadmap